Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • increased fatigue.

-In children in age category up to 3 years (or slightly older) during this period, ketone bodies in the urine and the smell of acetone from the mouth may appear.
-As the virus is destroyed by the cells of the immune system, the temperature gradually drops and the child begins to recover: the cough becomes productive and gradually disappears, the body temperature returns to normal, general state improves significantly.
+In children in age category up to 3 years (or slightly older), during this period ketone bodies may appear in the urine and the smell of acetone from the mouth.
+As the virus is destroyed by cells of the immune system, the temperature gradually drops and the child begins to recover: the cough becomes productive and gradually disappears, body temperature returns to normal, general state improves significantly.

-In addition, the symptoms of SARS depend on the type of pathogen, for example:
+In addition, the symptoms of ARVI depend on the type of infectious agent, for example:

 1. Flu.
-It is characterized by the appearance of high temperature in the first place, general weakness, increased fatigue, and only on the 2nd or 3rd day of infection, the throat turns red, a runny nose and cough appear.
+It is characterized by the appearance primarily of high temperature, general weakness, increased fatigue, and only on the 2nd–3rd day of infection the throat turns red, a runny nose and cough appear.

 2. Parainfluenza.
-It is milder than the flu, often causes laryngostenosis in young children due to narrowing of the glottis due to swelling of the vocal cords.
+It is milder than the flu, and in young children it often causes laryngostenosis due to narrowing of the glottis due to swelling of the vocal cords.

 3. Rhinovirus infection.
-It is characterized by a profuse runny nose, lacrimation, cough, and at the same time practically normal temperature body.
+It is characterized by a profuse runny nose, lacrimation, cough, and at the same time practically normal temperature bodies.

 4. Respiratory syncytial infection.
-The temperature is normal or rises slightly against the background of a predominant lesion of the lower respiratory tract, coughing and wheezing in the lungs.
+The temperature is normal or rises slightly against the background of predominant damage to the lower respiratory tract, cough and wheezing in the lungs.
 In children of the first years of life, MS infection often causes interstitial pneumonia and bronchiolitis.

-5. adenovirus infection.
-In the people, this type of SARS is often called intestinal flu because such a "cold" is accompanied dyspeptic disorders such as vomiting or diarrhea.
+5. Adenoviral infection.
+People often call this type of ARVI stomach flu, because such a “cold” is accompanied dyspeptic disorders, for example, vomiting or diarrhea.

-How many days does the temperature stay with SARS?
+How many days does the temperature last for ARVI?

-The temperature in SARS is usually observed no more than 3-5 days.
-If it drags on for a longer period, then it is necessary to undergo a more in-depth examination in order to exclude the addition of a bacterial infection and the development of complications.
+Fever with ARVI usually lasts no more than 3–5 days.
+If it drags on for a longer period, then it is necessary to undergo a more in-depth examination to exclude the addition of a bacterial infection and the development of complications.

-• in children under 6 months - instillation of saline solutions into the nose, after 6 months - appointment with severe rhinitis vasoconstrictor drops for 1–3 days;
+• in children under 6 months - instillation of saline solutions into the nose, after 6 months - prescription for severe rhinitis vasoconstrictor drops for 1–3 days;

-• wet cough with sputum difficult to separate - mucolytic agents that thin the sputum and facilitate its excretion;
+• wet cough with difficult to separate sputum - mucolytic agents that thin the sputum and facilitate its removal;

-• when the temperature rises above 38.5 ° C - antipyretic drugs.
-At a temperature of 38 ° C, antipyretics are indicated for children under 2 months old, as well as with a history of seizures or diseases of the nervous, cardiovascular system.
-Usually it is paracetamol or ibuprofen.
+• when the temperature rises above 38.5 °C - antipyretic drugs.
+At a temperature of 38°C, antipyretics are indicated for children under 2 months of age, as well as for those with a history of seizures or diseases of the nervous or cardiovascular system.
+This is usually paracetamol or ibuprofen.

 2. Etiotropic therapy:

-• aerosols and instillation of nasal drops of recombinant interferon preparations;
+• aerosols and nasal drops of recombinant interferon preparations;

 • inducers of endogenous interferon;

-Antibiotics are prescribed mainly in the event of complications caused by bacterial infection, long period temperature (38°C and above for more than 3 days), repeated rise in temperature after its normalization, shortness of breath, unilateral wheezing in the lungs.
-Protected penicillins, cephalosporins and macrolides are commonly used.
+Antibiotics are prescribed primarily for complications caused by bacterial infection, long period temperature (38°C and above for more than 3 days), repeated increase in temperature after its normalization, shortness of breath, unilateral wheezing in the lungs.
+Protected penicillins, cephalosporins and macrolides are usually used.

-How to treat SARS in children up to a year
+How to treat ARVI in children under one year old

 If a child falls ill with ARVI in the first year of life, then in most cases he is hospitalized in a hospital.
-The only exceptions are very mild forms of the disease, which can be treated at home under supervision. medical staff.
-Hospitalization in a hospital is due to the fact that in children of this age group serious complications can develop very quickly, which can lead to death.
+The only exceptions are very mild forms of the disease, which can be treated at home under supervision. medical personnel.
+Hospitalization in a hospital is due to the fact that children of this age group Serious complications that can lead to death can develop very quickly.

 1. Meningism - increase intracranial pressure.
-It is manifested by vomiting, which does not bring relief, severe headache, meningeal symptoms, general hyperesthesia.
+It manifests itself as vomiting, which does not bring relief, severe headache, meningeal symptoms, and general hyperesthesia.

-2. Cerebral edema - severe headaches, change in consciousness from a state of stupor to the development of coma, meningeal symptoms, bradycardia, increased blood pressure.
+2. Cerebral edema - severe headaches, changes in consciousness from a state of stupor to the development of coma, meningeal symptoms, bradycardia, increased blood pressure.

-3. Infectious-toxic shock - fever, followed by a decrease in temperature, pallor, marbling of the skin, tachycardia, sharp drop blood pressure, development kidney failure(decreased diuresis), hemorrhagic syndrome.
+3. Infectious-toxic shock - fever, followed by a decrease in temperature, pallor, marbling of the skin, tachycardia, sharp drop blood pressure, development renal failure(decreased diuresis), hemorrhagic syndrome.

-4. Respiratory distress syndrome - breathing becomes more frequent, shortness of breath, tachycardia, anxiety of the child, followed by apathy, a drop in blood pressure, loss of consciousness.
+4. Respiratory distress syndrome - breathing sharply increases, shortness of breath increases, tachycardia, child anxiety, which is later replaced by apathy, drop in blood pressure, loss of consciousness.

-Among other complications, there are the development of bacterial sinusitis, bronchitis, tonsillitis, pneumonia, DIC, etc.
+Among other complications, there is the development of bacterial sinusitis, bronchitis, sore throat, pneumonia, DIC syndrome, etc.

 Prevention of influenza and other respiratory infections